Ignite-Market/smart-contracts/ProductDescription.md

 # Market Payment Units

 Share prices are consistently calculated in their USD equivalent, providing a standardized reference for all transactions.
-If users opt to pay for shares with tokens other than USD, such as FLR, the token swap mechianism is used.
+If users opt to pay for shares with tokens other than USD, such as FLR, the token swap mechanism is used.